 TIP: I’d recommend that you try these at home before you send them in a lunchbox to make sure the kids like them.

 Nut-Free Snack Ideas for Lunchboxes

 These are great options should you be looking for simple, nut-safe snacks to add to a kids lunch.
-For my favorite store-bought options, these Healthy Snacks for Kids will point you in the right direction.
+For my favorite store-bought options, these Healthy Snacks for Kids and my guide to Peanut-Free School Snacks will point you in the right direction.